John Cardinal Cody Chair of Theology

-The John Cardinal Cody Chair of Theology will host a two-day conference titled "City of God / Towns for Humans" at Loyola's Lake Shore Campus in Coffey Hall - McCormick Lounge on April 25 and 26.
-This conference is being co-sponsored by the Laboratory of Research on the City of the Istituto di Studi Superiori of the Università di Bologna.
+The John Cardinal Cody Chair of Theology hosted a two-day conference titled "City of God / Towns for Humans" at Loyola's Lake Shore Campus in Coffey Hall - McCormick Lounge on April 25 and 26.
+This conference was co-sponsored by the Laboratory of Research on the City of the Istituto di Studi Superiori of the Università di Bologna.

-"City of God / Towns for Humans" will feature acclaimed architect Joseph Rykwert and the Boston Globe columnist James Carroll.
-Both will give lectures on Thursday afternoon, April 25.
+"City of God / Towns for Humans" featured acclaimed architect Joseph Rykwert and the Boston Globe columnist James Carroll.
+Both gave lectures on Thursday afternoon, April 25.
 Profs.
-John McCarthy and Edmondo Lupieri of Loyola University Chicago will be joined by Prof. Raffaele Milani of the Università di Bologna on Friday morning, April 26.
+John McCarthy and Edmondo Lupieri of Loyola University Chicago joined Prof. Raffaele Milani of the Università di Bologna on Friday morning, April 26.

-The Italian Cultural Institute of Chicago is generously supporting "City of God / Towns for Humans" and will also be hosting its own program on Friday evening, April 26, at 6:00 p.m. titled "Italian Design Between Aesthetics and Identity Workshop."
+The Italian Cultural Institute of Chicago generously supported "City of God / Towns for Humans" and hosted its own program on Friday evening, April 26, at 6:00 p.m. titled "Italian Design Between Aesthetics and Identity Workshop."